naumovakotya/Python_Programming_School/README.md

 # Python_Programming_School

-This repository contains a collection of Python programming tasks completed during my training at **Coherent Solutions**.
+This repository contains a collection of Python programming tasks completed during my training at **Coherent Solution**.
 Each project focuses on different aspects of programming and algorithm development.
 Below is a brief overview of each homework task, highlighting the skills demonstrated.

 **[Certificate of Completion from Python Programming Online School at Coherent solutions](https://github.com/naumovakotya/Python_Programming_School/blob/main/Naumova_Ekaterina_Coherent_solutions.pdf)**